-- Advise and support you on how best to manage your money, - Make make sure you are getting all the money you are entitled to.
+- Access advise and support you on how best to manage your money - Make sure you are getting all the money you are entitled to

-- Receive ongoing support, and if you face a financial emergency your PA will carefully look at what is going on with your money and what support is available - Open a bank account - Access Lewisham's Credit Union - Support you to access the Money House Workshop at www.mybnk. org .
-This will help to prepare you for independent living and pay for your travel expenses. - Claim expenses linked with accessing and remaining in education, employment, or training for example, the cost of a clothes for an interview
+- Receive ongoing support, and if you face a financial emergency your PA will carefully look at what is going on with your money and what support is available - Open a bank account - Access Lewisham's Credit Union - Refer you to our Independence Programme (at 43 Bromley Road) - Support you to access the Money House Workshop at www.mybnk. org.
+This will help to prepare you for independent living - Claim expenses linked with accessing and remaining in education, employment, or training for example, the cost of a clothes for an interview

-- Access your Junior ISA, if you have one (a fund of money set aside by the government and the Council). - Make sure you get a financial gift on birthdays and an annual festivity between the ages of 18-25
+- Access your Junior ISA, if you have one (a fund of money set aside by the government and the Council). - Make sure you get a financial gift on birthdays and an annual festivity (either EID or Christmas) if you are between the ages of 18-21